microsoft/devicescript/runtime/devicescript/README.md

   -> some opcode have some bits inlined

 * extensibility via services and compiler
-* allow allocating buffers (global indexed namespace?); extend set/getnum opcode to write to these buffers; allow copying between buffers
+* allow copying between buffers

 What needs to be passed as arguments?
 * global address